Slicing the Torus and the thermodynamics of self-similar measures with overlaps: Construction of Dynamics

 \section{Construction of Dynamics}

-This section is dedicated to the construction of a dynamical system the topological pressure of which gives and upper bound for the growth rate of exact overlaps.
-This construction begins with understanding the distance between pairs of words and the effect that changing this distance has on the number of pairs with that distance.
-We then construct matrices which count the number of pairs according to the distance between the words expressed in binary.
-Finally we show that extended lines of rational slope correspond to pairs of points which exactly overlap as such matrix products which encode points on these extended lines of rational slope count pairs of words that exactly overlap.
+This section is dedicated to the construction of a dynamical system the topological pressure of which gives and upper bound for the growth rate of the number of exact overlaps in \(\mu_{\beta,\underline{\theta}}\).
+This construction begins with understanding the distance between pairs of words from \(D^{*}\) and the effect that changing this distance has on the number of pairs with that distance.
+We then construct matrices which count the number of pairs of words in \(D^{*}\) with specified distances between members of the pair.
+Finally we show that extended rational planes correspond to pairs of points which exactly overlap.
+This allows us to consider only the extended rational planes to count all pair of words that exactly overlap.

 To construct this dynamical system we begin by classifying pairs of finite words based upon whether there exist possible extensions which could lead their embedding to be distance zero i.e. exactly overlap.
+This is done through considering renormalised differences between words.